nikolaindustry/nikolaindustry-webrtc/README.md

 Open your browser to `http://localhost:8080` (or your deployed URL) to access the test interface.
 You'll need to open two browser windows or tabs to test the peer-to-peer connection.

+For programmatic API testing, see the examples in the `examples/` directory:
+- `examples/camera-example.js` - Camera client example
+- `examples/viewer-example.js` - Viewer client example
+- `examples/browser-example.html` - Browser-based example

+For ESP32 camera integration, see the examples in the `iot/` directory:
+- `iot/esp32_camera.js` - Direct ESP32 camera client implementation
+- `iot/esp32_camera_api.js` - ESP32 camera using programmatic API

 ## How It Works

 1. Clients connect to the WebSocket server and are assigned unique IDs
 2. Clients join rooms to find peers
+3. Cameras register with unique identifiers
+4. Viewers request streams from specific cameras by ID
-3. When a client wants to connect to a peer:
+5. When a viewer requests a stream:
+   - The server notifies the camera of the viewer request
-   - They create an SDP offer and send it to the target client via the signaling server
+   - The camera creates an SDP offer and sends it to the viewer via the signaling server
-   - The target client responds with an SDP answer
+   - The viewer responds with an SDP answer
    - Both clients exchange ICE candidates to establish the peer-to-peer connection
-4. Once the signaling process is complete, the video streams flow directly between peers
+6. Once the signaling process is complete, the video streams flow directly between peers

+## Programmatic API

+This server includes a comprehensive programmatic API for code-based integration with cross-platform compatibility:

+- **CameraClient**: For creating camera clients that can register and stream
+- **ViewerClient**: For creating viewer clients that can request and receive streams
+- **WebRTCCCTVClient**: Base class with common functionality
+- Cross-platform support for Windows, Linux, macOS, and embedded systems
+- Browser and Node.js compatibility

+See [API Documentation](API.md) for detailed usage instructions.

+## ESP32 Integration

+The system supports ESP32 camera modules through two approaches:

+1. **Node.js Bridge Approach**: Uses a companion device (Raspberry Pi, etc.) that communicates with the ESP32 camera module and handles WebRTC signaling using the programmatic API.

+2. **Native ESP32 Approach**: Implements WebRTC directly on the ESP32 (more complex, limited by hardware constraints).

+See [ESP32 Integration Guide](ESP32_GUIDE.md) for detailed implementation instructions.

 ## Security Considerations